-In 1922, the Italian government was sliding into chaos, so Mussolini led his Black Shirts in a march of the capital, Rome.
+In 1922, the Italian government was sliding into chaos, so Mussolini led his Black Shirts in a march on the capital, Rome.
 He announced that he was the only person who could fix the country’s problems and he was invited to become prime minister.

-He tore down Italy’s democratic institutions and declared himself “Il Duce” – the leader.
-A few years before Gabriele D’Annunzio had given himself the exact same title.
+He tore down Italy’s democratic institutions and declared himself “Il Duce”―the leader.
+A few years before, Gabriele D’Annunzio had given himself the exact same title.
 Benito Mussolini’s Italy became Fiume writ large.

-And, just as Mussolini learned his lessons from D’Annunzio another man was watching the Italian dictator and taking notes.
+Just as Mussolini learned his lessons from D’Annunzio another man was watching the Italian dictator and taking notes.
 That man was Germany’s Adolf Hitler.

 Is Donald Trump a Fascist?

 The question in the subhead has been asked frequently since Donald Trump became U.S. president in January 2017.